Application Instructions

 Submit the application fee:

-- A non-refundable application fee of $110.00 in Canadian funds is required.
-This fee is payable to Lakehead University by American Express, Cheque, Direct Deposit, Mastercard, Money Order/Draft and Visa.
+• A non-refundable application fee of $125.00 in Canadian funds is required.
+This fee is payable to University of Windsor by American Express, Mastercard, and Visa.

 You will be contacted by email (within one week) when we have received your paid application informing you of the required application materials you must submit.
-This email will also provide you with your username/Lakehead student number, temporary password, and instructions on how to login to the Lakehead MyInfo portal where you can monitor the status of your application and documents.
+This email will also provide you with your username/Windsor student number, temporary password, and instructions on how to login to University of Windsor’s portal where you can monitor the status of your application and documents.

 Approaching a Potential Supervisor